4ZM/4zm.github.io/docs/posts/2025-03-31-low-level-talk/low-level.md

 # Low, Lower, Lowest Level Programming

 How low can you go?
 When it comes to embedded programming, the "full stack" starts at the PCB.
 In a recent talk at our local C++ meetup in Stockholm, I explored this in depth.
-Let's find out what's at the end rainbow by diving into topics like memory management, interrupt vector tables and electronics!
+Let's find out what's at the end of the rainbow by diving into topics like memory management, interrupt vector tables and electronics!

 <!-- more -->